 A security implication is that if someone has physical access to your computer, that person can now use your private key without having to know its password.

 sett uses the open source implementation of public-key cryptography provided by the GNU Privacy Guard software (GPG or GnuPG, in short).
 GnuPG is a command line tool developed by the Free Software Foundation that uses the PGP OpenPGP implementation to encrypt and decrypt files.
-A detailed documentation of PGP and GnuPG can be found here.
+A detailed documentation of PGP and GnuPG can be found in this online manual.

 It is also possible - and often desirable - to both encrypt and sign a file.
 This ensures that the data can only be read by the intended recipient, and that the recipient can be confident the sender is legitimate.
 This is precisely what sett does: